HarperFast/harper/README.md

 ## Running HarperDB

-To run HarperDB after it is installed from the HarperDB directoy run the following commands:
+To run HarperDB after it is installed from the HarperDB directory; run the following commands:

 ```
-cd bin
+cd HDB_HOME/bin
 hdb_run

 ```